 The District shall permit each Party's Advisor to ask the other Party and any witness relevant questions, including questions challenging credibility.
 The Party's Advisor must conduct cross-examination directly, orally, and in real time.
 A Party may never personally conduct cross-examination.

-The other Party shall have an opportunity to object to a question posed.
-The District may limit such objections to written form, and neither the Decision-Maker nor the District are obligated to respond, other than to include any objection in the record.
-The Decision-Maker shall have the authority and obligation to discard or rephrase any question that the Decision-Maker deems to be irrelevant.
-In making these determinations, the Decision-Maker is not bound by, but may take guidance from, the formal rules of evidence.
+If a Party or witness does not submit to cross-examination at the live hearing, the Decision-Maker will not rely on any statement of that Party or witness in reaching a determination regarding responsibility.